hikashi/TM-RRT_exploration/README.md

 ## Requirements
-The following code is exectuted in ROS Melodic in Ubuntu 18.04 LTS
+The following code is exectuted in ROS Melodic in Ubuntu 18.04 LTS, Python 2.7

 The following libraries are required to install before proceeding to run the code